 - Availability: Difficult to find

-- Talents: Guarding, watchdog, obedience, tricks, herding, tracking, weight pulling, carting, agility, lure coursing
+- Talents: Guarding, watchdog, obedience, weight pulling, and carting

 These large and very powerful dogs make wonderful family pets, as they love children and their personalities combine gentleness with a strong protective tendency, but this is also a dog that should be taken seriously.
 While Boerboels generally are not aggressive unless they feel the need to protect their property or owner, they tend to be smart, dominant, headstrong, and often aggressive toward other dogs of the same sex.
 As such, they need a dominant, experienced owner who is able and willing to put in the time needed to train, socialize, and control them.
 Puppies should spend time with older, mature, well-behaved dogs to learn how to play and interact properly—but even well-socialized Boerboels tend not to do well at dog parks.

 Because they are working dogs—and because they are intelligent—these dogs also need a lot of physical and mental stimulation to prevent boredom.
 While they’re generally independent thinkers, they are also dogs that need to be physically close to their owners.

 - Children: Good with children only when raised with them from puppyhood

 - Trainability: Can be slightly difficult to train